Not a Tech Pro Research member? Sign up for a Free Trial and get access to this content and more for one week.

 An open response question asking for advice to new IT professionals got some telling answers.
 At the top of the list of recommendations was expertise in security, which wasn’t a surprise.
 However, improving soft skills like customer service and teamwork was mentioned much more commonly than skills more traditionally associated with IT, like development and database administration.

 To read more survey results and analysis, download the full report.
+And to learn more about the future of the IT job landscape, check out this ZDNet/TechRepublic special feature.

 Already a member?
 Log in here